Skip to main content

 • Students are expected to develop their knowledge and skills with at least 50 hours of self-study.

-• Weekly homework problems provide formative assessment to guide students in the correct development of their knowledge and skills.
-They are also an aid in developing students' awareness of standardsrequired.
+• Homework problems provide formative assessment to guide students in the correct development of their knowledge and skills.
+They are also an aid in developing students' awareness of standards required.

-• The examination provides a final assessment of the achievementof the student.
+• The end-of-year written examination provides a rigorous assessment of the mastery of the lecture material.

 Teaching Methods and Learning Hours